SmartModelContract/ModelMarket/README.md

 ### 4. Pair with Wallet
 Make sure you are signed into your metamask wallet, click the (Connect to Metamask) button to connect to the wallet.

+### 5. Add an extension for cross origin policies
+It is recommended to use chrome. [extension](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?pli=1)

 ## Interacting with the dApp.
 ### 1. Airdrop 1000 MDC from the airdrop button.